seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 He is not with himself; let us withdraw.

 **QUINTUS**
-Not I, till Mutius’ bones be buried.
+Not I, till Mutius' bones be buried.

 *MARCUS and the Sons of TITUS kneel*

 **MARCUS ANDRONICUS**
-Brother, for in that name doth nature plead,–
+Brother, for in that name doth nature plead,--

 **QUINTUS**
-Father, and in that name doth nature speak,–
+Father, and in that name doth nature speak,--

 **TITUS ANDRONICUS**
 Speak thou no more, if all the rest will speed.

 **MARCUS ANDRONICUS**
-Renowned Titus, more than half my soul,–
+Renowned Titus, more than half my soul,--

 **LUCIUS**
-Dear father, soul and substance of us all,–
+Dear father, soul and substance of us all,--

 **MARCUS ANDRONICUS**
 Suffer thy brother Marcus to inter
-His noble nephew here in virtue’s nest,
+His noble nephew here in virtue's nest,
-That died in honour and Lavinia’s cause.
+That died in honour and Lavinia's cause.
 Thou art a Roman; be not barbarous:
 The Greeks upon advice did bury Ajax
-That slew himself; and wise Laertes’ son
+That slew himself; and wise Laertes' son
 Did graciously plead for his funerals:
 Let not young Mutius, then, that was thy joy
-Be barr’d his entrance here.
+Be barr'd his entrance here.

 **TITUS ANDRONICUS**
 Rise, Marcus, rise.
-The dismall’st day is this that e’er I saw,
+The dismall'st day is this that e'er I saw,
-To be dishonour’d by my sons in Rome!
+To be dishonour'd by my sons in Rome!
 Well, bury him, and bury me the next.

 *MUTIUS is put into the tomb*